Coach Gaspard Previews the Stephen F. Austin Series

-Mitch Gaspard returns for his fifth year as the head baseball coach at the University of Alabama in 2014.
-In his first four years as the head coach of the Crimson Tide, Gaspard led the Tide to back-to-back NCAA tournament appearances in 2010 and 2011, before guiding the Tide to the schools 23rd NCAA Regional appearance in 2013 to reach the postseason in three of his four years at the Capstone.
+Mitch Gaspard returns for his sixth year as the head baseball coach at The University of Alabama in 2015.
+In his first five years as the head coach of the Crimson Tide, Gaspard led the Tide to back-to-back NCAA tournament appearances in 2010 and 2011 and again in 2013 and 2014.
+The Crimson Tide made their 24th NCAA Regional appearance in 2014 marking the fourth time Gaspard’s teams have reached the postseason in his five years at the Capstone.

 Gaspard has developed his own philosophies on hitting, pitching, defense and ways to build a championship program and one cannot argue with his success.
 That success is built on a foundation of hard work and high energy, both on and off the field.